 Apache Shiro has a read-only mirror on GitHub that is kept in sync with the canonical Git repo maintained by the Apache Software Foundation.
 For detailed instructions see the GitHub Contribution Guidelines.

 This is a collection of tips for contributing to the project in a manner that is productive for all parties.

-- Start new threads with new Subject for new topics, rather than reusing the previous Subject line.
+Start new threads with new Subject for new topics, rather than reusing the previous Subject line.
+Use a descriptive title!

-- Keep all project-related discussion on the mailing list.
-It is much better to utilise the wider audience, rather than to break off into private discussion groups.
+Reduce clutter, don’t send an e-mail which simply says "thanks".
+Keep all project-related discussion on the mailing list.
+It is better to utilize the wider audience, rather than to break off into private discussions.
 You never know who else will have the answer to your issues, and anyway other people are interested in the outcome.